-Mixing tea and may sound strange, but together, they make a pretty delicious drink.
+Mixing tea and coffee may sound strange, but together, they make a pretty delicious drink.
 Tea and coffee share a lot in common – both contain caffeine, both may have either a strong or mild flavour, both may be bitter and they are both morning drinks.
 Can you mix tea and coffee?
 Keep reading.

 Should you mix them?